Campion’s history units explore the key personalities, events and writings of Western history from ancient Athens to the modern world.

 LAN204: Classical Latin IV

-LAN301: Language, Culture and Society in Republican Rome
+LAN301: Language and Culture in Late Republican Rome

-LAN305: The Eternal City – The Poetics and Politics of Space and Language from Paganism to Christianity
+LAN305: The Eternal City from Paganism to Christianity

 Students cover all aspects of Greek grammar and vocabulary that will enable them to read Classical texts without the aid of translation.